cscannell-inacloud/Microsoft-Teams-Docs/teams/deeplinks.md

 ## Consuming a deep link from a tab

-When navigating to a deep link, Microsoft Teams simply navigates to the tab and provides a mechanism via the JavaScript library to retrieve the sub-entity id (if it exists).
+When navigating to a deep link, Microsoft Teams simply navigates to the tab and provides a mechanism via the Microsoft Teams Tab library to retrieve the sub-entity id (if it exists).

 The [`microsoftTeams.getContext`](jslibrary.md#getcontextcallback-context-contextcontext--void-void) call returns a context which will have the `subEntityId` field if the tab was navigated to via deep link.